TRSloth/.emacs.d/README.md

 # My Emacs Config

-My Emacs Config allows you to view my notes as I see then.

-My notes should be fairly self-evident though I use a range of Emacs tools and packages to give them structure and help form ideas in my brain.
-This config will allow you to see my notes as I see them(with any luck).
+Emacs Config preconfigured for org-roam(including server), org-brain, pdftools and a range of bibleography and note-taking tools.

 ## Prerequisites